aaronbloomfield/ccc/hws/metamask/index.md

 <!-- So far there aren't any significant changes to report. -->

+- Sun, 5/1: Added a few entries to the Troubleshooting section
 - Fri, 4/29: Clarified that the NFT function to call is `safeTransferFrom()` (not `transferFrom()`)

 ### Pre-requisites